 I answered “Yes!” and started this path.
 I hope you too find the courage to think out of the box and change.

-Your first step is to Claim Your Free Workshop Today
+Your first step is to register for your Free Workshop Today

 Kintsugi.
 (2015, September 28).
 In Wikipedia, The Free Encyclopedia.
 Retrieved 14:28, October 3, 2015, from https://en.wikipedia.org/w/index.php?title=Kintsugi&oldid=683186968